 The benefits are more than just good planning and design – it’s usually cheaper to remodel than to add new, and a well-planned, well-design project is always more valuable at resale.

-When I ran these ideas past my friend working on the family room, he took them to heart and reconsidered his entire design.
+When I ran these rules for better home design past my friend working on the family room, he took them to heart and reconsidered his entire design.
 In the end, he shifted more of his budget into remodeling existing space, designed a smaller addition than he’d originally proposed, and saved quite a bit of money.